0xmaurice/damn-vulnerable-defi-solutions/truster/README.md

 ```javascript
 target.functionCall(data);
 ```
-an attacker can supply calldata that makes the pool call any contract, including the DVT token contract.
+An attacker can supply calldata that makes the pool call any contract, including the DVT token contract.
 Specifically, we can have the pool call `approve()` on the token contract, granting our attacker contract an allowance equal to the full pool balance.

-Since the challenge requires the solution to occur in a single transaction, we deploy a helper contract and invoke its `attack()` function.
-Inside `attack()`, we first call `pool.flashLoan()` with malicious calldata to approve our contract, and then we transfer the tokens to the recovery wallet.
+Since the challenge requires the solution to occur in a single transaction, the exploit logic is executed directly inside the `constructor` of a helper contract.
+During deployment, the `constructor` calls `pool.flashLoan()` with malicious calldata to grant itself approval, and then immediately transfers the pool’s tokens to the recovery wallet.

 ### Foundry Test Example